 This course is designed to introduce students to the basic principles of robots, including classification, operation, maintenance, troubleshooting and applications in the robotics industry.
 Students use hands-on practices to become familiar with sections of a robotic system.

-College level reading, writing, and math skills are required.
+Prerequisites: College level reading, writing, and math skills are required.
+These requirements may be subject to change after Fall 2025.